masenmatthews/Plaintext_PostEpicodusPlan/post_epicodus_plan.md

   * Contribute to open source projects
   * Find nonprofits and community organizations that I can do pro bono work for
   * Sharpen up my README-writing skills so that I can have the best documentation in the Pacific Northwest
+  * Work through the free Harvard computer sciences courses that are available online

 #### Job search / networking / technical interview priorities
   * Attend 2-3+ Meetups per week while job hunting